w3f/Grants-Program/applications/SubIdentity.md

 - **FTE:**  3
 - **Costs:** 16500 DAI

  A user can query identities from Polkadot, Kusama or provide his own node endpoint.
 It is possible to directly interact with the underlying account by sending tokens to it.
+The application can be hosted on IPFS.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |